CSKingMartin/capstoneFramework/demo_modules/lesson3.md

 	outline: none;
 }

-button.type1 {
+button#type1 {
 	background: green;
 }

-button.type2 {
+button#type2 {
 	background: blue;
 }

 ```
-Eventually this can create a whole lot of excess work for us to first, opt out of the original styling; and second, to write out "button.xxx" for every variation.
+Using the original tags can create a lot of excess work for us to opt out of the original styling and add variations between the differnt types of buttons we want.
+Using the id selector is similar enough to using the class selector to differentiate between types that it's difficult to justify not using custom classes.
+At a bare minimum by using anything that has rules applied to it by default, our locus of control shrinks which leaves room for error and uncertainty when we build our site.

+This provides high incentive to create our own classes.
+We can implement solutions that in the long run will shrink the total amount of code we have to write, and we know exactly what rules will be applied to the class becuase we are writing everything from scratch.

+Custom classes use the ```div``` tag, followed by the class selector like so:

 ```
 <div class="button">

+	<p>Click Me</p>

 </div>